gsuuon/social.nvim/readme.md

 You can hit enter on some items:
 - `readme` — get a preview of the readme
-- `discussion` — get a link to the discussions that you can `gx` to.
+- `discussion` — get a link to the discussions that you can `gx` to
 - `owner/repo` — additional info about the creator